appium/appium/docs/en/writing-running-appium/ios/ios-xctest-mobile-gestures.md

 This gesture performs a simple "swipe" gesture on the particular screen element or on the application element, which is usually the whole screen.
-This method does not accept coordnates and siply emulates single swipe with one finger.
+This method does not accept coordinates and simply emulates single swipe with one finger.
 It might be useful for such cases like album pagination, switching views, etc. More advanced cases may require to call "mobile: dragFromToForDuration", where one can supply coordinates and duration.